-As it turns out sleep is actually required in order to function like a normal human, and chances are you aren’t going to get a lot of it.
-I have a constant sense that I’m forgetting something, and I often feel a little like I woke up in my skin a little off center.
-Like I didn’t put “me” on quite right, something must have shrunk, possibly from the thin but constant layer of drool and spit-up I’m wearing these days.
+As it turns out sleep is actually required in order to function like a normal human.
+Unfortunately, chances are you aren’t going to get a lot of it.
+I have a constant sense that I’m forgetting something.
+I often feel a little like I woke up in my skin a little off center.
+Like I didn’t put “me” on quite right, something must have shrunk.
+Possibly from the thin but constant layer of drool and spit-up I’m wearing these days.
 Your new role and new demands as well as the lack of usual comforts and relaxation you’re used to are going to take some getting used to.

 Know It’s OK to disagree

 Don’t be afraid to let your loved one know if they are doing something you don’t like or disagree with.
 Doing so will likely result in the build up of resentments that are more damaging than a fight itself.
 Yes, it is actually OK to fight, in some cases, it is very much part of maintaining a healthy relationship.
 I don’t mean fight mortal combat style with no rules and a lot of hitting below the belt.
-For one, an argument can greatly relieve tension, reveal hidden issues each partner has been struggling with, and ultimately the resolution can strengthen a relationship.
+I mean to go ahead and get your feelings out instead of bottling them up.
+An argument can greatly relieve tension.
+It can reveal hidden issues each partner has been struggling with.
+Ultimately the resolution can strengthen a relationship.

 Keeping a journal can be really helpful.
 It’s a good place to vent and release some emotions.
 If you can’t seem to get your thoughts out face to face try writing a letter or an e-mail even.
 That way your thoughts can be well explained and uninterrupted.
-It will also give your spouse or partner time to absorb what you are saying fully and have time to process it.
+It will also give your spouse or partner time to absorb what you are saying fully.
+It may be helpful for them to have time to process it.

 Pick a top three

+I hope you found these tips for how to keep relationship strong after having a baby useful.
 Navigating the unique demands placed on each partner in a relationship is difficult, to put it lightly.
 When relationships undergo major changes like adding a baby to the mix, the old model of how you used to interact will no longer work the same.
-Remember that you are both undergoing major adjustments.
+If you feel unhappy in marriage after baby, remember that you are both undergoing major adjustments.
 Most importantly remember that things will get better and easier with time, and rough patches won’t last forever.
 The labor of love is the most rewarding work you will ever do.